 or, "What People Don't Know About ______ ", (fill in the blanks).

-Choose to create interest in your ad in 25 words or less,
+Choose to create interest, or curiosity, in your classified ad in 25 words or less,

 AND ALWAYS Include a "Call to Action" (click here, act now, hurry, don't delay, etc...)